Western Trails Native Grass Seed Mix

 Western Trails Native Grass Seed Mix is a blend of warm-season grasses, which you can begin planting in mid- or late spring after night temperatures are consistently 50° F or warmer and the day temperatures are reaching even higher.
 You can sow this mix through summer into late summer/early fall (August/September) depending on your elevation.
 The grass species in the Western Trails mix need to be established 6 to 8 weeks before the start of freezing night temperatures.
 Sow at the rate of 2 lb. of seed mix per 1000 sq. ft.
 Wildflowers may be added for a splash of color; use 1 ounce of High Country Meadow Mix native wildflower seed mix or our Western Native Seed Mix for every 1 lb. of grass seed.
 Read our article with step-by-step planting instructions for Western Trails Native Grass Seed Mix

-Seed Mix Includes: Blue grama, Hachita (Bouteloua gracilis) Little bluestem, (Schizachyrium scoparium) Indian Ricegrass, (Achnatherum hymenoides) Sideoats grama, El Reno (Bouteloua curtipendula) Galleta, Viva (Pleuraphis jamesii) Alkali sacaton, VNS (Sporobolus airoides) Western wheatgrass, Arriba (Pascopyrum smithii) Sand dropseed, VNS (Sporobolus cryptandrus) Buffalo grass, Texoka (Buchloe dactyloides) Sheep fescue, Covar (Festuca ovina) Green needlegrass, Lodorm (Nassella viridula) Perennial ryegrass, Linn (Lolium perenne) Nurse crop
+This Mix Is Comprised Of The Following Grasses: Blue grama, Hachita (Bouteloua gracilis) Little bluestem, (Schizachyrium scoparium) Indian Ricegrass, (Achnatherum hymenoides) Sideoats grama, El Reno (Bouteloua curtipendula) Galleta, Viva (Pleuraphis jamesii) Alkali sacaton, VNS (Sporobolus airoides) Western wheatgrass, Arriba (Pascopyrum smithii) Sand dropseed, VNS (Sporobolus cryptandrus) Buffalo grass, Texoka (Buchloe dactyloides) Sheep fescue, Covar (Festuca ovina) Green needlegrass, Lodorm (Nassella viridula) Perennial ryegrass, Linn (Lolium perenne) Nurse crop

 HASU201 (1 Pound)